Planalto tapaculo

 The Planalto tapaculo (Scytalopus pachecoi) is a small passerine bird in family Rhinocryptidae.
 It is found in southeastern Brazil and extreme northeastern Argentina.

 Taxonomy and systematics

 The Planalto tapaculos was previously included in the mouse-colored tapaculo (Scytalopus speluncae) but was described as a new species in 2005 based on differences in plumage and vocalizations.
-Its specific epithet honors Fernando Pacheco, a Brazian ornithologist.
+Its specific epithet honors Fernando Pacheco, a Brazilian ornithologist.

 Description

 The Planalto tapaculo is about 12 cm long and weighs about 15 g.
 The male's upperparts are mainly dark gray and the underparts paler gray.
 The flanks are buff with dark bars, which differentiate it from the similar but unbarred mouse-colored tapaculo.
 The female is browner and the juvenile has not been described.

 Distribution and habitat

 The Planalto tapaculo is known from southern Brazil (several parts of Rio Grande do Sul and southeastern Santa Catarina) and extreme northeast Misiones Province of Argentina.
 It inhabits forest and forest edge where it is often found near streams and in undergrowth such as bamboo thickets.
 It has been found at higher densities in secondary forest than in undisturbed forest.
 It ranges up to 1500 m elevation.